x1o/moexer/README.md

 ISS is accessed via HTTP and/or HTTPS.

-The interface is “RESTful”, meaning the endpoint parameters can be passed as a query string, but they form the path of the URL.
+The interface is “RESTful”, meaning the endpoint parameters can be passed as a query string, but they also form the path of the URL.
 For instance, to receive `SBER` candles, one would need to form a URL as
 below: